 We seek to recruit interdisciplinary translational project (ITP) teams from universities and industry nationwide that align with our clinical indication priorities in dental, oral, and craniofacial tissue engineering/regenerative medicine.
 Our first RFP was issued in May 2017 and the first group of ITP teams was selected in November 2017.
-We are currently soliciting projects through our Winter 2017/2018 RFP, with pre-proposals due January 12, 2018.
+The second group of ITP teams will be selected in June 2018 We are currently soliciting additional projects through our Summer 2018 RFP, with pre-proposals due July 27, 2018.

 We are developing an ITP team pipeline, as shown in the figure at right, through a process of structured innovation, during which we recruit, select, and advance only those technologies that optimally align with priorities of four key stakeholder groups — providers (clinicians and healthcare networks); producers (industry); payors; and patients.

 ITP teams funded through our Summer 2017 cycle